Ask questions, share stories, and meet new friends in real-time.

 Caroline was a middle schooler when she was diagnosed with celiac disease and her friend Paloma showed her how to make gluten-free Cheez-Its.
 Caroline and Paloma decided to start teaching GF cooking online to show other kids with celiac that they don’t have to miss out on eating delicious food!
 Their favorite part of teaching is talking with the kids about shared gluten-free experiences in their everyday lives.

 Paloma loves to cook, bake, create, and experiment.
-She has a family member with celiac disease and years of experience cooking gluten-free.
+She first started cooking gluten-free recipes when her grandma was diagnosed with celiac disease.
 In 2017, she took a gap year from school and traveled to 25 countries with her family where she learned about many cultures and how to cook local cuisines.
 Since then, she has enjoyed teaching other kids about the food of the world through the joy of cooking and eating!
-In her free time, Paloma enjoys playing the guitar, painting watercolor landscapes, baking, and spending time with her friends and family.
-She is a recent graduate of Palo Alto High School in Palo Alto, California, and an incoming freshman at the University of California, Berkeley.
+In her free time, Paloma enjoys running, rock climbing, playing the guitar, painting, baking, and spending time with her friends and family.
+She is a graduate of Palo Alto High School in Palo Alto, California, and is currently a Junior at UC Berkeley studying Applied Math and Cognitive Science.

 Caroline was diagnosed with celiac disease in eighth grade.
 She has been teaching online cooking classes for four years, and enjoys getting to know kids of all ages and teaching them how to cook delicious gluten-free food.
-In her free time, Caroline enjoys exploring the outdoors, rowing, reading, writing, and drawing.
-She is a recent graduate of Menlo-Atherton High School in Menlo Park, California, and an incoming freshman at Yale University.
+In her free time, Caroline enjoys exploring the outdoors, reading, writing, and drawing.
+She is a graduate of Menlo-Atherton High School in Menlo Park, California, and a Junior at Yale University studying Applied Math and Humanities.

 By Linda Hubbard, a reporter for local California newspaper InMenlo